BrutalBirdie/brave-bookmark-tabgroup/README.md

-# Bookmark Tab Group Manager for Brave Browser
+# Bookmark Tab Group Manager Browser Extension

-A Brave Browser extension that allows you to assign bookmarks and bookmark folders to specific tab groups.
+A Browser extension that allows you to assign bookmarks and bookmark folders to specific tab groups.
 When you open a bookmark, it will automatically open in its assigned tab group.

 ## Disclaimer